YumpDigital/concrete5-auth0/README.md

 Contact @SimoEast on Twitter

-This code (excluding the 'vendor' folder) is copyright published for research purposes only until released under an Open Source licence.
+This code (excluding the 'vendor' folder) is copyright and published for research purposes only until released under an Open Source licence.